-The Building Principal or designee directs the use of resource persons and volunteers within his or her building.
-The use of any individual as a resource person or volunteer is subject to School Board Policy 4:170, Safety; administrative procedure 4:175-AP1, Criminal Offender Notification Laws; Screening; and School Board Policy 8:030, Visitors to and Conduct on School Property.
+The Building Principal or designee directs the use of resource persons and school volunteers within the school building.
+The use of any individual as a resource person or volunteer is subject to School Board policy 4:170, Safety; administrative procedure 4:175-AP1, Criminal Offender Notification Laws; Screening; and Board policy 8:030, Visitors to and Conduct on School Property.
 Specifically, the Principal or designee directs recruitment, screening, placement, and training within the following parameters:

 Qualifications – Resource persons and volunteers may come from all backgrounds and all age groups.
 The main qualification is for the individual to have a desire to give his or her time and talent to enrich student learning opportunities and the school community generally.

-Role – Resource persons and volunteers serve only in an auxiliary capacity under the direction and supervision of a staff member; they are not a substitute for a member of the school staff.
+Role – Resource persons and volunteers serve only in an auxiliary capacity under the direction and direct supervision of a staff member; they are not a substitute for a member of the school staff.
 Resource persons and volunteers do not have access to confidential student school records.

-Selection, Placement and Supervision – Selection and placement shall be on the basis of an individual’s qualifications and availability and the school’s needs.
+Selection, Placement, and Supervision – Selection and placement shall be on the basis of an individual’s qualifications and availability and the school’s needs.
 The individual will be assigned to a staff member only with the staff member’s consent.
 The relationship between the individual and staff member should be one of mutual respect and confidence.